Calculate SIP Returns and Future Value

 FV = 1000 × {[(1 + 0.00949)^60 – 1] / 0.00949} × (1 + 0.00949), which becomes ₹81,104 in five years.

-Using the ET Money SIP Calculator is straightforward, even for those new to investing.
-Here is a quick step-by-step guide to help you get started.
+Using the ET Money SIP Calculator is simple, even if you are new to investing.
+Follow these steps to get started.

 This helps you plan your SIPs more confidently and set realistic expectations.